Bolivia 2026

 Escape from Alca-Paz!

 Finally, my third clue of trouble was when I arrived at the Panamerican Hotel to drop off my luggage and the very helpful clerk inquired why I was dropping it two days before my stay.
 His eyes grew wide with concern when I told him my plans.
 “There are no roads out of La Paz open!” he exclaimed.
 “You better check with your tour guide because he must have bad information.”
 I sat in the lobby - well one of the two chairs in front of the check-in desk that functioned as the lobby - and tried to reach the tour contact.
-The other point of concern was that the tour information only gave a pin on a map for the meeting point at 8:30 pm and no address.
+The other point of concern was that the tour information only gave a pin on a map for the meeting point at 8:30 pm and no specific address or further description.
 I could never get any response from the tour operator, so I finally sent a heated email that I was canceling and they better not keep my money or I would be so peeved.
 Like bad-review-level peeved.
 (I may have used stronger words than peeved.
 And I could have threatened more than a bad review.)
 Fast forward - they canceled the tour and issued a refund around 8:00 pm.
 Which means had I not decided to forego the tour in advance, I probably would have been standing in a field, probably with no iPhone connectivity, wondering where in the $%#&$ the bus was at 8:30 pm.

 While I was struggling with all this, Paranair, the official airlines of Paraguay, thoughtfully sent an email that they had canceled my flight in four days from Santa Cruz, Bolivia to Asuncion, Paraguay.
 Because I didn’t have enough on my plate at that that moment.

 The Panamerican hotel had a vacancy and was able to check me in two days early.
 Actually, based on the other guests I saw in the hotel and the fact that I was the only person on the entire 9th floor, I think they had like a 90% vacancy.
 Riots and roadblocks are not conducive to the hotel industry.
-Like the local hotels (ie, “cheap”) encountered earlier in my trip, the Panamerican had its own set of challenges.
+Like the local hotels encountered earlier in my trip (i.e., “cheap”), the Panamerican had its own set of challenges.
 The hotel was missing some amenities.
 Like heat or A/C in the room.
 Zip.
 It was the start of winter and nights were dipping into the 30’s and 20’s.
-It was even colder if I converted to Celsius – usually below zero.
-They sent up a portable electric radiator-type heater at my request that only partially worked if I sat on it.
+It was even colder if I converted to Celsius – below zero.
+The desk sent up a portable electric radiator-type heater at my request that only partially worked if I sat on it.
 And then only my butt would be slightly warm while the rest of me was a block of ice.
 I wore my winter coat the entire time I was in my room.
 At night, I shivered under a sheet, two blankets and a duvet.
 La Paz is also the highest capital city in the world at 12,000 feet which added to the cold.
 The city with both an altitude and an attitude.

 On day three in La Paz I woke up at 4:00 am for my 7:30 flight.
 I had packed the night before, so was out of the hotel in 20 minutes and sitting in my InDrive-chauffeured car.
 We sped off into the night headed for the airport.
 And ran into a roadblock.
 The driver had to turn around and go back down the wrong way on the one-way he had just gone up.
 He then took a bunch of side streets that had recently been repaired with huge potholes.
 I was starting to feel good as we approached the airport that we might just make it when, wouldn’t you know, a #$#%@ roadblock!!
 Again, my driver was resourceful and managed to navigate some streets bordering dangerously close to the edge of the top of the canyon without any guardrails and find a route thru to the airport.
 I tipped him generously.
 I might have even doubled the fare.
 To $10 total.
 Rides are cheap in La Paz.

 I finally arrived at the gate about an hour and a half before my 7:30 am flight and all my troubles are over.
 Right?
 Wrong!
-After a while I realize that there has not been a single plane to take off or land.
+After a couple of hours, I realize that there has not been a single plane to take off or land.
 As each flight on the board approached and passed the departure time, the time would then change a couple of hours into the future.
 Including my flight multiple times.
 The sky was clear in both in La Paz and, per the weather app, in Santa Cruz and all other listed destinations I checked.
 What the heck is going on?
-My Bride, monitoring my progress, later told me that she Googled and found out that the protestors had managed to set up roadblocks around the airport and not enough workers were getting thru to enable departures or arrivals.
+My Bride, monitoring my progress from home, later told me that she Googled and found out that the protestors had managed to set up roadblocks around the airport and not enough workers were getting thru to enable departures or arrivals.
 The protestors evidently learned about the frozen chickens being smuggled in thru domestic flights and took swift action to ground the birds.
 Around 10:00 am the first scheduled flight of the day finally boarded and took off from La Paz about five hours late.
 My flight followed about 30 minutes later.

 I will conclude my stay in La Paz Bolivia with two interesting facts.
 First, the President of Bolivia that is being protested is Rodrigo Paz.
 So both the city and the President are named Paz.
 And for those of you not fluent in Spanish, like me, Paz translates to “Peace”.
 I think this city should be renamed Caca.
 I’ll leave that to curious readers to translate.

 I finally made it to Santa Cruz de la Sierra.
 Still in Bolivia, but no protests or roadblocks here.
 It is the largest city in Bolivia, but is not the capital, so the protestors have left it largely alone.
 I only have the rest of the arrival day and one whole day here before heading to Asuncion, Paraguay.
 I researched local sites, especially ruins - archeology type ruins, not La Paz city-type ruins - and found out there is a UNESCO site called El Fuerte de Samaipata a couple of hours outside Santa Cruz.
 So I try to get a tour.
 The cloud hanging over me, however, has not dissipated.
 All tours have been canceled.
 Seems they have had excessive rain and the road is closed due to flooding.
+So in Bolivia, when protesters don’t block a roadway, nature steps in.

 I found a free online walking tour and walked the central city of Santa Cruz on my full free day.
 It was much cleaner than La Paz and actually had some trees and grass.
 La Paz was almost entirely brown.
 The elevation of Santa Cruz is only 1,300 ft, so I was finally able to breath normally again.
-Well, when I wasn’t in the car with an InDrive driver speeding and either texting or translating on his phone.
+Well, when I wasn’t in the car with an InDrive driver speeding and texting or translating on his phone.
 Early the third day, I headed to the airport around 5:00 am for a 7:30 flight.
 That was delayed.
 Multiple times.
 It finally left for Asuncion, Paraguay around 11:00.
 This time there were no roadblocks and other planes were taking off and landing.
 This was simple ineptitude by Paranair, the airline that canceled my originally scheduled flight.
 I fly these local third world airlines because 1) they’re cheap, 2) major airlines don’t fly these routes, and 3) well over 70% of their flights don’t crash.
 But there are some drawbacks.
 At least I’ve hired a car to drive me out of Paraguay and not fly Paranair.
 Provided Paraguay doesn’t have roadblocks.

-These four days in Bolivia have been the longest year of my life!
+These four days in Bolivia have been the longest year of my life.
 In 93 countries I have visited at this point, Bolivia is competing diligently with India and Ivory Coast to see who can be rated the worst.
 I really hated missing Uyuni and Tiwanaku, but not enough to return to Bolivia.
 If you get an opportunity to visit Bolivia, I highly recommend calling in sick that day.
 Or at least bring your own frozen chickens.

 Bolivia no mas,